-That gets to a question I wanted to ask around what you saw yourself complementing in the landscape, both locally here in Montreal and on a national and even international scale.
+That gets to a question I wanted to ask: how did you see yourself complementing the landscape, either locally here in Montreal, or on a national or even international scale.
 Were you seeing a certain lack that you wanted to address?
-Or, alternatively, perhaps seeing Montreal’s inclination to spectacle, its fore-fronting technological advances, its proclivity toward interdisciplinary practices as a result of strong theater and dance scenes.
+Or, alternatively, perhaps seeing Montreal’s inclination to spectacle, its fore-fronting technological advances, its proclivity toward interdisciplinary practices, as a result of strong theater and dance scenes?
 Were you addressing a gap you saw, or wanting to tap into particular characteristics already present?

 I don’t know if I would say it was specifically about Montreal, in terms of complementing or filling in a gap.
 I was more thinking about, in principle, what the offering was for contemporary art at the time.
 It really was a larger-scale museum versus a more commercial gallery.
 If there was a foundation, as I mentioned, it was generally seen as a collection.
 So, having had the opportunity of living in Europe and really feeling that, because of the availability of art in Paris, it was my domestic reality to be able to see art and have it at my fingertips, I wanted to create an environment where our contemporary art was accessible.
 So, a mid-sized museum without any commercial ambition sort of fulfills that promise.

 The education of it was also important to me, because I thought that people misunderstand [art] if they don’t have an educational arm.
 So we have offered, through our education programming and also for ancillary programming, a contextualization for these ideas.
 Now, this was my thinking fourteen years ago.